G00232918/pands-project/README.md

 Once the file was read in, I used the shape command to show how many rows and columns were present.
 This was for me to get the scope of how much data I was reviewing.
 With this command it showed there was 150 rows with 5 columns.

-From my research I found then that is common practice in data analysis to use the head command to check that you are actually reviewing the correct data before your analysis begins.
+From my research I found that this is common practice in data analysis to use the head command to check that you are actually reviewing the correct data before your analysis begins.
 So I printed out the first 5 lines from the dataset to show that I was.

 Checking for missing values, in this dataset there is no missing values.
-This is to ensure that there is biased estimaties that can lead to invalid results.
+This is to ensure that there is no biased estimaties that can lead to invalid results.

 Following on I used the data info command to understand more about the data.
 From this I found that none of the columns had any null values.
 Four columns are numerical type and there is one column used as the categorical type.